All Episodes

 You are the people who speak to the American people.

-And I hope that the American people will feel that if they are behind something in broad terms that we'll be better off.
+And I hope that the American people will feel that if they are behind something in broad terms, that we'll be better off.

-Yeah, this is a woman doesn't think the courts ought to be criticized, that judges ought to be uh criticized.
+Yeah, this is a woman doesn't think the courts ought to be criticized, that judges ought to be criticized.

-And look, hey, uh our work's done.
+And look, hey, our work's done.

-Uh but we're not an ongoing commission.
+But we're not an ongoing commission.

 Damn it.